fwbrandao/mathGame/README.md

 pilar 3 shows number 4.

 If you jump to the correct pilar, you are safe.
-If you jump to the whrong pilar, it crumples and you drop in a big dark hole.
+If you jump to the wrong pilar, it crumples and you drop in a big dark hole.